miranda-r-evans/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 10-check_cycle.c - a function in C that checks if a singly linked list has a cycle in it

 100-write.py - a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19

+101-compile - a shell script that compiles a .py file into a .pyc file

+102-magic_calculation - a function reverse engineered from bytecode